ovanderzee/snap-collect/API.md

 ## toggle

-Place an unkown record or remove a known record
+Place an unkown record or remove a known record.

 ### Parameters